Rational approximations on toric varieties: Introduction

-In Section \ref{se:Sectiongeometry} we shall recall some basic toric geometry and the notion of freeness for rational curves.
-Our emphasis is the geometry of \emph{centred primitive collections}.
-We also derive a criterion of very-freeness of rational curves on toric varieties, itself being of independent interest.
-The parametrization of rational points on toric varieties via universal torsors due to Salberger is introduced in Section \ref{se:Sectiontorsor}.
-The formula of calculating heights associated to globally generated line bundles is given.
-We will define the best approximation constant $\alpha$ and the essential constant $\aess$ in Section \ref{se:Sectionalpha} and discuss several of their fundamental properties.
-In Section \ref{se:SectionNumber} we recall a few useful classical fact about algebraic number fields.
-Section \ref{se:SectionTheorem}, the most technical part, is devoted to the proof of the first part of Theorem \ref{thm:mainthm}.
-In Section \ref{se:SectionPic2} we study toric varieties of Picard number $2$ in detail including their geometry, big and ample cones, cone of effective curves and very free curves of minimal degree.
-And we prove the second part of Theorem \ref{thm:mainthm}.
-We end with several questions which remain untouched at the length of the present article.
+In Section \ref{se:Sectiongeometry} we shall recall some basic toric geometry and the notion of freeness for rational curves, including the geometry of centred primitive collections.
+We also derive a criterion of characterizing very free rational curves on toric varieties, which may be of independent interest.
+The parametrization of rational points on toric varieties via universal torsors, together with the formula of calculating heights associated to globally generated line bundles, are given in Section \ref{se:Sectiontorsor}.
+We define the best approximation constant $\alpha$ and the essential constant $\aess$ in Section \ref{se:Sectionalpha} and discuss several fundamental properties.
+In Section \ref{se:SectionNumber} we recall a few useful classical facts about algebraic number fields.
+Section \ref{se:SectionTheorem}, the most technical part, is devoted to the proof of Theorem \ref{thm:mainthm}.
+In Section \ref{se:SectionPic2} we study toric varieties of Picard number $2$ in detail including their structural fans, various cones of divisors, very free curves of minimal degree, and we prove Theorem \ref{thm:generic}.
+In this article, most of the intermediate results are formulated in the language of toric geometry.